 \subsection{Nominal stabilization result}

+From the results stated in Theorem \ref{th:ergodicd} and Proposition \ref{prop:mu}, it seems reasonable to consider a pure integral control law since exponential stability nominally holds and only tracking is necessary.
+Therefore, we propose that $k_1$ be actuated as

-We are now in position to state the main result of the paper: \begin{theorem}[Main stabilization result] For any finite positive constants $\gamma_1,\gamma_2,b,\mu$ and any controller gain $k_c$ satisfying
+where $k_c>0$ is the gain of the controller, $\mu_*$ is the reference to track and $\varphi(y):=\max\{0,y\}$.
+We are now in position to state the main result of the paper: \begin{theorem}[Main stabilization result] For any finite positive constants $\gamma_1,\gamma_2,b,\mu_*$ and any controller gain $k_c$ satisfying

-the closed-loop system \eqref{eq:syst}-\eqref{eq:cl} has a unique locally exponentially stable equilibrium point $(x_1^*,x_2^*,I^*)$ in the positive orthant such that $x_2^*=\mu$.
+the closed-loop system \eqref{eq:syst}-\eqref{eq:cl} has a unique locally exponentially stable equilibrium point $(x_1^*,x_2^*,I^*)$ in the positive orthant such that $x_2^*=\mu_*$.
 The equilibrium variance moreover satisfies

-\end{theorem} \begin{proof} \textbf{Location of the equilibrium points and local stability results.} We know from Proposition \ref{prop:mu} that for any $\mu>0$, the set of equations \eqref{eq:dksldksld} has solutions in terms of the equilibrium values $x_1^*,x_2^*,I^*$ and $v^*$.
+\end{theorem} \begin{proof} \textbf{Location of the equilibrium points and local stability results.} We know from Proposition \ref{prop:mu} that for any $\mu_*>0$, the set of equations \eqref{eq:dksldksld} has solutions in terms of the equilibrium values $x_1^*,x_2^*,I^*$ and $v^*$.
 Adding two times the second equation to the first one and multiplying the second one by $2/b$, we get that

-The first equation immediately leads to $ I^*=(\gamma_1 x_1^*+\gamma_2\mu)/k_c$ which is positive for all $\mu>0$.
+The first equation immediately leads to $ I^*=(\gamma_1 x_1^*+\gamma_2\mu_*)/k_c$ which is positive for all $\mu_*>0$.
 This also means that $x_1^*$ is completely characterized by the equation

 The goal now is to determine the location of the solutions $x_1^*$ to the above equation where $v^*$ is viewed as an unknown parameter, reflecting our complete ignorance on the value $v^*$.
 We therefore embed the actual unique equilibrium point (from ergodicity and moments convergence) in a set having elements parametrized by $v^*\ge0$.
-The equation to be solved is quadratic, and it is a straightforward implication of Descartes' rule of signs \cite{Khovanskii:91} that we have three distinct cases: \begin{itemize} \item[1)] If $v^*-2\gamma_2\mu/b<0$, then we have one positive equilibrium point. \item[2)] If $v^*-2\gamma_2\mu/b=0$, then we have one equilibrium point at zero, and one which is positive. \item[3)] If $v^*-2\gamma_2\mu/b>0$, then we have either 2 complex conjugate equilibrium points, or 2 positive equilibrium points. \end{itemize} \textbf{Case 1:} This case holds whenever $v^*\in\left[0,\frac{2\gamma_2\mu}{b}\right)$ and the only positive solution for $x_1^*$ is given by $\textstyle{x_1^*=\frac{1}{2}\left(1+\sqrt{\Delta}\right)}$ where
+The equation to be solved is quadratic, and it is a straightforward implication of Descartes' rule of signs \cite{Khovanskii:91} that we have three distinct cases: \begin{itemize} \item[1)] If $v^*-2\gamma_2\mu_*/b<0$, then we have one positive equilibrium point. \item[2)] If $v^*-2\gamma_2\mu_*/b=0$, then we have one equilibrium point at zero, and one which is positive. \item[3)] If $v^*-2\gamma_2\mu_*/b>0$, then we have either 2 complex conjugate equilibrium points, or 2 positive equilibrium points. \end{itemize}